 For instance, we stock our vehicles with snow scrapers, blankets, extra clothes, and miniature survival kits.
 After all, you never know when you might get stranded alongside the road.

-Around the house, we clear the gutters, check the pipes, and ensure our furnace will run without a hitch.
+Around the house, we clear the gutters, check the pipes, and ensure the furnace runs without a hitch.

-Prepping your post-frame building for colder weather is just as crucial as your stick-built home.
-This article explains how you can get your pole barn winter-ready in five easy steps.
+Prepping your post-frame building for colder weather is just as crucial as prepping your stick-built home.
+This article explains how you can winterize your pole barn in five easy steps.

 Here are five easy ways to winterize your post-frame building before the cold weather moves in:

-According to the U.S. Department of Energy, energy-efficient landscaping provides, on average, enough savings to return an initial investment in less than eight years.
+According to the U.S. Department of Energy, energy-efficient landscaping provides, on average, enough savings to recoup the initial investment in less than eight years.
 That's impressive!

 However, forgetting to prune shrubbery and trees can pose a significant threat to your pole barn.

-For instance, overgrown branches can scrape your metal siding.
+For instance, overgrown branches can scrape your steel siding.
 These scratches allow water molecules (or moisture) to access the chipped paint.
-Rust causes the metal panel to expand, which places a great deal of stress on the post-frame building.
+Red rust causes the metal panel to expand, placing significant stress on the post-frame building.

-Plus, ice and snow can weigh the tree branches down.
-Some limbs may not be able to withstand the load; thus, they snap and collapse on top of your metal roof.
-Then, you're left with a gaping hole in the roofing system, or worse, with bowing/broken trusses.
+Plus, ice and snow can weigh down tree branches.
+Some limbs may not withstand the load; they snap and collapse onto your metal roof.
+Then you're left with a gaping hole in the roofing system or, worse, bowing/broken trusses.

 Moreover, high winds can push neglected branches into your windows, which could break a pane or two.

-Overall, pruning your pole barn landscaping can spare you future headaches and save money on building repairs in the spring.
+Overall, pruning your pole barn landscaping can save you future headaches and money on building repairs in the spring.

 Gutters can collect broken twigs, fallen leaves, pesky pine needles, fine sediment, and other miscellaneous debris.